-- 3 The SLDS is located within the city of St. Louis in an area that has been industrialized for more - 4 than 150 years.
-The SLDS includes the property owned by Mallinckrodt and the 38 VPs that are - 5 operated and/or maintained by individual owners. - 6 The Mallinckrodt property encompasses an area of approximately 12 city blocks, roughly - bounded by the McKinley Bridge on the north, Angelrodt Street on the south, North Broadway - 8 on the west, and the Burlington Northern Santa Fe (BNSF) RR VP (DT-12) on the east - 9 (Figure 1).
-The Mallinckrodt property currently includes a chemical manufacturing plant, - support facilities, and administrative buildings that cover a large portion of the property.
-The - 11 remainder of the complex is covered, mostly with asphalt or concrete pavement.
-The surrounding - properties that are owned by various private and government entities are referred to as VPs.
-Most - of the VPs that surround the Mallinckrodt property are small parcels of land owned by - 14 individuals conducting industrial, commercial, manufacturing, or retail businesses, including a - lumber distributor, a scrap metal recycler, a bedding manufacturer, and a bank.
-These properties - have the potential to be contaminated as a result of the historical MED/AEC operations and/or - subsequent transportation, storage, or migration of MED/AEC-related residues.
+The SLDS is located within the city of St. Louis in an area that has been industrialized for more than 150 years.
+The SLDS includes the property owned by Mallinckrodt and the 38 VPs that are operated and/or maintained by individual owners.

+The Mallinckrodt property encompasses an area of approximately 12 city blocks, roughly bounded by the McKinley Bridge on the north, Angelrodt Street on the south, North Broadway on the west, and the Burlington Northern Santa Fe (BNSF) RR VP (DT-12) on the east (Figure 1).
+The Mallinckrodt property currently includes a chemical manufacturing plant, support facilities, and administrative buildings that cover a large portion of the property.
+The remainder of the complex is covered, mostly with asphalt or concrete pavement.
+The surrounding properties that are owned by various private and government entities are referred to as VPs.
+Most of the VPs that surround the Mallinckrodt property are small parcels of land owned by individuals conducting industrial, commercial, manufacturing, or retail businesses, including a lumber distributor, a scrap metal recycler, a bedding manufacturer, and a bank.
+These properties have the potential to be contaminated as a result of the historical MED/AEC operations and/or subsequent transportation, storage, or migration of MED/AEC-related residues.

-18 3.2 CLIMATE
+3.2 CLIMATE

-- 19 The SLDS experiences climate typical of the Midwest where winters are cold and wet followed by - 20 hot and humid summers.
-National Weather Service records show the mean annual temperature for - 21 this area is 56.2 degrees Fahrenheit (°F) with a minimum recorded temperature of -22°F and a - 22 maximum recorded temperature of 115°F. Annual average precipitation is 37.5 inches and is - 23 generally well-distributed throughout the year.
+The SLDS experiences climate typical of the Midwest where winters are cold and wet followed by hot and humid summers.
+National Weather Service records show the mean annual temperature for this area is 56.2 degrees Fahrenheit (°F) with a minimum recorded temperature of -22°F and a maximum recorded temperature of 115°F. Annual average precipitation is 37.5 inches (95.25 centimeters [cm]) and is generally well-distributed throughout the year.

-24 3.3 SITE GEOLOGY AND HYDROGEOLOGY
+3.3 SITE GEOLOGY AND HYDROGEOLOGY

-- Surficial fill, consisting of brick, concrete, organic material, and coal slag with minor sand, coal - ash, coal cinders, and silt, is present over most of the property with an average thickness of 13 ft - 27 (4 m).
-There are two depositional units that underlie the fill and are identified based on - differences in their geologic properties: an upper unit, consisting of clay and silty clay with - 29 interbedded clay, silt, and sandy silt, ranging in thickness from 10 to 17 ft (3.1 to 5.2 m); and a - 30 lower unit, comprised of sandy silt, silty sand, and gravelly sand deposits ranging in thickness - 31 from 0 to 60 ft (0 to 18.3 m). - 32 The uppermost bedrock unit at the SLDS is the Mississippian-age Ste.
-Genevieve Formation, - 33 which consists of moderately fractured limestone with some dolomite.
-The erosional surface of - 34 the bedrock dips eastward from a depth of approximately 19 ft (6 m) below ground surface (bgs) - at the western edge of the SLDS to a depth of approximately 80 ft (24.4 m) bgs near the - 36 Mississippi River. - 37 Ground water at the SLDS is found within three hydrostratigraphic units (Hus).
-These units are, - 38 in order of increasing depth, HU-A, which consists of fill overlying clay and silt; HU-B, also - 39 referred to as the Mississippi Alluvial Aquifer, consisting of sandy silts and silty sands; and the - 40 Limestone Bedrock Unit, referred to as HU-C. Monitoring activities associated with the SLDS - 41 ground water are covered in the 1998 ROD.
+Surficial fill, consisting of brick, concrete, organic material, and coal slag with minor sand, coal ash, coal cinders, and silt, is present over most of the property with an average thickness of 13 ft (4 m).
+There are two depositional units that underlie the fill and are identified based on differences in their geologic properties: an upper unit, consisting of clay and silty clay with interbedded clay, silt, and sandy silt, ranging in thickness from 10 to 17 ft (3.1 to 5.2 m); and a lower unit, comprised of sandy silt, silty sand, and gravelly sand deposits ranging in thickness from 0 to 60 ft (0 to 18.3 m).

+The uppermost bedrock unit at the SLDS is the Mississippian-age Ste.
+Genevieve Formation, which consists of moderately fractured limestone with some dolomite.
+The erosional surface of the bedrock dips eastward from a depth of approximately 19 ft (6 m) below ground surface (bgs) at the western edge of the SLDS to a depth of approximately 80 ft (24.4 m) bgs near the Mississippi River.

+Ground water at the SLDS is found within three hydrostratigraphic units (HUs).
+These units are, in order of increasing depth, HU-A, which consists of fill overlying clay and silt; HU-B, also referred to as the Mississippi Alluvial Aquifer, consisting of sandy silts and silty sands; and the Limestone Bedrock Unit, referred to as HU-C. Monitoring activities associated with the SLDS ground water are covered in the 1998 ROD.

-- 1 There are no known drinking water wells in the vicinity of the SLDS.
-The City of St. Louis has - 2 Ordinance 66777 which explicitly forbids the installation of wells into the subsurface for the - 3 purposes of using the ground water as a potable water supply.
-The expected future use of SLDS - 4 ground water is not anticipated to change from its current use.
+There are no known drinking water wells in the vicinity of the SLDS.
+The City of St. Louis has Ordinance 66777 which explicitly forbids the installation of wells into the subsurface for the purposes of using the ground water as a potable water supply.